Skip to the content.

 readable = TRUE)

-Note: The ont argument can accept either “BP” (Biological Process), “MF” (Molecular Function), and “CC” (Cellular Component) subontologies, or “ALL” for all three.
+Note: The ont argument can accept either “BP” (Biological Process), “MF” (Molecular Function), or “CC” (Cellular Component) subontologies, or “ALL” for all three.

 go_ORA_Up_df <- data.frame(go_ORA_Up)